symphonylyh/3D/Synthesis3D/notes/synthesis_guide/synthesis.md

 They have reddish, grayish, and white colors.
 So I use SfM to reconstruction a few rocks of each color, and map the texture to all laser scanned models.

 I found the polygon mesh generated from the laser scanner sometimes contain irregular faces, so before calculating the surface area and volume, I apply Taubin smooth to the mesh.
+Also, some faces are weirdly oriented, so apply re-orient all faces coherently.

-Then the mesh needs to be parameterization before assigning texture.
+Then the mesh needs to be parameterized before assigning texture.
 I use Parameterization: Flat Plane.

-Finally, set the texture map for the mesh, convert texture to per-vertex color, and export as PLY model.
+Finally, set the texture map for the mesh, convert texture to per-vertex color, and export as PLY/obj model.

 The above steps are automated by this Pymeshlab [script]().

+#### Open3D

+Open3D does not load ply files properly.
+For example, the ply model output from Metashape has vertex color and texture coordinates, but Open3D only displays the vertex color (thus very blurred texture).
+After experiment, only obj format works well with Open3D.

+Obj files exported from Metashape is well linked with texture.
+But the for the laser scan, we paste the texture to stl model and export as obj.
+Such Meshlab exported obj files are missing link to the correct texture, we need to manually add one line in the .mtl file `map_Kd [texture_file].jpg`.

 ### Mesh Re-centering/Simplification/Downsampling in MeshLab